johnofleek/PiloT/autoPilot/README.md

 This method uses network managers GUI [NetworkManager Applet] to configure and monitor the Pilot Cellular networking RPi HAT and it therefore requires a standard Raspian desktop install

 *Notes*
-1.The following is a general process it may need to be adapted to suit the particular modem fitted to the Pilot*
+1. The following is a general process it may need to be adapted to suit the particular modem fitted to the Pilot
 2. Not all combinations of Pilot / RPi / Rasbian OS have been tested
 3. How to start a shell terminal
    1. Hold down keys [CTRL] [ALT] T or
    1. Use the RPi Terminal icon